by PDebord and JSAGL

 “What did she say?” the Star-Spangled Kid asked.

-“It’s not what she said — it’s the fact that she said it in Kryptonian,” Superman answered.
+“It’s not what she said — it’s the fact that she said it in Kryptonian,” Superman replied.
 Looking around, he asked, “Hey, did anyone see where the Spectre went?”

 Before anyone could answer, the doors at the end of the room swung open to allow in the room a platoon of heavily armed Parademons wearing what appeared to be bionic armor, followed by Darkseid.